kinecosystem/kin-ecosystem-sdk-docs/docs/getting-started.md

 #### JWT:

 Request a registration JWT from your server.
-Once the client received this token, you may not start the SDK using this token
+Once the client received this token, you may now start the SDK using this token

 ```swift
 Kin.shared.start(userId: "myUserId", jwt: registrationJWT, environment: .playground)